 What If You Don’t Know Where Your Spouse Is?

-If you do not know where your estranged spouse is, you can still file your petition for divorce after making an effort to locate him or her.
-You will need to provide a statement to the court that you attempted to find your spouse.
-This will need to be a signed statement (also known as an affidavit) in which you swear to the best of your knowledge that you do not know where your spouse is, swear you have used reasonable diligence in attempting to find him or her, and provide the last known address of your estranged spouse.
+If you do not know where your estranged spouse is, you can still file your petition for divorce after making an effort to locate them.
+You must tell the court that you tried to find your spouse.
+This will need to be a signed statement (also known as an affidavit) in which you swear to the best of your knowledge that you do not know where your spouse is, swear you have used reasonable diligence in attempting to find them and provide the last known address of your estranged spouse.

 Filing a Petition for Divorce: Get Help or Do It Alone?

 Maybe your petition for divorce is cut and dry.
-Or, maybe you find yourself unsure about which grounds for divorce is right for your situation.
+Or, you may need clarification about which grounds for divorce suit your situation.
 Either way, it helps to have legal support as you go through the process.

-Of course, it is possible to represent yourself in court and petition for divorce on your own without legal support.
-You can find most forms and instructions on how to file your petition in your local clerk’s office or a library.
-However, having legal support will provide clarification and help you to make sure you are following the steps correctly.
+Of course, it is possible to represent yourself in court and petition for divorce without legal support.
+Most forms and instructions on filing your petition are found in your local clerk’s office or a library.
+However, having legal support will provide clarification and help you ensure you follow the steps correctly.

-Are you seeking more information about how to petition for divorce in the state of Georgia?
-Our team at Reeder Law Firm is here to help.
+Are you seeking more information about how to petition for divorce in Georgia?
+Our Alpharetta team of attorneys is here to help.
 Need help with your petition for divorce?
-Call Reeder Law firm today at (770) 475-2521 for a free consultation.
+Call Reeder Law Firm today at (770) 475-2521 for a free consultation.